-One of L.A.’s saddest culinary moments from 2013 involved the untimely closure of The Spice Table, the awesome Singaporean and Vietnamese restaurant from chef Bryant Ng and wife Kim Luu-Ng.
-L.A.’s Metro Transportation Authority claimed the building for a supplemental subway station.
-However, some good did come of the closing, including a blowout New Year’s Eve finale that allowed the couple to celebrate with friends and family.
-The other highlight was a collaborative beer with Craftsman Brewing Co. founder Mark Jilg, a dark ale brewed with “warm spices” that carried the tongue in cheek name Death By Train.
+One of L.A.’s saddest 2013 culinary moments involved The Spice Table‘s untimely closure.
+The awesome Singaporean and Vietnamese restaurant from chef Bryant Ng and wife Kim Luu-Ng made a strong impression.
+Unfortunately, L.A.’s Metro Transportation Authority claimed the building for a supplemental subway station.
+Some good did come of the closing.
+A blowout New Year’s Eve finale allowed the couple to celebrate with friends and family.
+One other highlight: a collaborative beer with Craftsman Brewing Co. founder Mark Jilg.
+This dark ale brewed with “warm spices” carried the tongue in cheek name Death By Train.

 “Originally we wanted to have smoke as part of the beer because the grill plays such a role in the food there,” says Jilg.
 “We used smoked black lager to get a little bit of smokiness in the background.
 We used Edgar’s Ale [named for Edgar Allan Poe], because Ed has death in it, conceptually.
 And then we ended up adding some Poppyfields [Pale Ale] because the beer was getting too heavy and didn’t have the liveliness the beer needed the to carry the spices.”
 Spices included star anise, Szechuan peppercorns, coriander, and cardamom seed.

-When Ng received the keg, he took to Instagram and called the collaboration “#thecoolestthingtohappenasaresultofMetrotearingdownourrestaurant.”
-Death By Train was indeed a cool beer, which will hopefully live on in some form when the Ngs open a Southeast Asian restaurant in Santa Monica with Josh Loeb and Zoe Nathan in 2014.
+When Ng received the keg, he posted on Instagram, calling the collaboration “#thecoolestthingtohappenasaresultofMetrotearingdownourrestaurant.”
+This was indeed a cool beer.
+Hopefully Death By Train lives on in some form when the Ngs open a Southeast Asian restaurant in Santa Monica with Josh Loeb and Zoe Nathan in 2014.

 Leave a Comment